-There’s also water and DUPLO block play, a construction site, and a large grocery-store, vet clinic, and art room.
+There’s also water and DUPLO block play, a construction site, a large grocery store, a vet clinic, and an art room.
 Adults will appreciate the numerous seating areas!
 TIP: If you’re trying to save money, there is an area of cafeteria tables.
 Pack a lunch.

 After the museum, it’s time to enter the Great American Ballpark.
 If you’re visiting with children, the first base line is a great spot for families, as behind the food vendors you’ll find a whiffle ball field and even a large playground.
 The Reds have many affordable seating options, so you’re sure to find something that pleases.

 Picky kids won’t be disappointed by ballpark dinner options – there are the usual hot dogs BUT even better is a meal from Frisch’s.
 Did you know the burger joint started in Cincinnati?
 A double cheeseburger with fries makes the game even better.